-Oncologist number one, hubby and I were huddled together in one of those typical exam rooms with the buzzing florescent lights and poor ventilation discussing and analyzing blue, green, red and yellow colored bar graphs depicting how doing or not doing chemo added percentage points to my statistically based odds of being around in five, ten or more years.
+Oncologist Number One, Dear Hubby and I were huddled together in one of those typical exam rooms with the buzzing florescent lights and poor ventilation discussing and analyzing blue, green, red and yellow colored bar graphs depicting how doing or not doing chemo added percentage points to my statistically based odds of being around in five, ten or more years.

 It was a very odd topic of conversation.

-After finalizing our decision to go ahead with chemo, I distinctly remember hubby looking at oncologist number one very seriously and asking him point blank, “Is this the most aggressive treatment path possible for fighting Nancy’s cancer.”
+After finalizing our decision to go ahead with chemo, I distinctly remember Dear Hubby looking at Oncologist Number One very seriously and asking him, “Is this the most aggressive treatment path possible for fighting Nancy’s cancer.”

-Oncologist number one immediately nodded and said, “Yes it is.
+Oncologist Number One nodded and said, “Yes it is.
 We are choosing the most aggressive regimen available to us based on the pathology of her type of cancer.”

 I think that’s probably about the time I lost it, stood up and headed straight for the Kleenex box.